doctorfree/Obsidian-Custom-Discogs/Tools/Discogs/albums2discogs.md

-  printf "\n\t\tIf no vault folder is given then all vault folders will be added." printf "\n\t-n indicates perform a dry run, tell me what you would do but do nothing" printf "\n\t-q indicates quiet mode, so not display each album added" printf "\n\t-y indicates proceed, do not prompt for confirmation to continue" printf "\n\t-h displays this usage message and exits.\n" printf "\nA Discogs username is required."
+  printf "\n\t\tIf no vault folder is given then all vault folders will be added." printf "\n\t-n indicates perform a dry run, tell me what you would do but do nothing" printf "\n\t-q indicates quiet mode, so not display each album added" printf "\n\t-r indicates remove mode, remove rather than add releases from a collection" printf "\n\t\t-r must be accompanied by '-f foldername'" printf "\n\t-y indicates proceed, do not prompt for confirmation to continue" printf "\n\t-h displays this usage message and exits.\n" printf "\nA Discogs username is required."